 The epic road from Leh to Manali is well known by many intrepid travellers and motorbike enthusiasts.
 It’s a famous mountain road that winds its way across the Greater Himalayas for 480km and includes multiple high altitude passes.
 The landscape and climate means that the road is only open for around four months each year and it’s a huge operation each season to clear the snow and continuously attend to landslides that occur frequently.

 The average height of the traverse is 4000m and there are three passes over 5000m, with the highest being Tanglang La at 5320m.
 Despite all the challenges, government-run buses ply up and down the highway during the season and the journey takes two days with a night’s stop in Keylong.
+If you’re wondering how to get from Leh to Manali, then this is how I did it.

-In fact, when I went to the bus station in Leh I had to purchase a ticket to Keylong first, as they had stopped selling thru tickets to Manali.
+When I went to the bus station in Leh I had to purchase a ticket to Keylong first, as they had stopped selling thru tickets to Manali.
 I went the day before to purchase my ticket but otherwise it’s possible to get on the day as well.
 The bus to Keylong left at 3.30am and cost 550 rupees (AUD$11).
 It took 14 hours with a few breaks for chai, breakfast and lunch.
 It truly was a spectacular road and the high passes were completed in the morning, closer to Leh.
 After that, the road passed through rocky valleys and over rivers, which often meant passing trucks, military vehicles and other buses on a skinny, bumpy road.

 In Keylong, I stayed at Khandroling Guesthouse right in the bus station.
 After asking a few places, it was by far the cheapest and they charged 400 rupees (AUD$8) for single occupancy or 500 rupees (AUD$10) for two people.
 It was basic and average but for just one night’s sleep it did the job.
 They have Wi-Fi and a decent restaurant too.

 The next morning I was at the bus station at 4.00am, for the bus onwards to Manali which departed at 4.30am.
 However, it was already full of people by the time I got there.
-I was told that there were other buses to Manali later in the morning at 7am and 9am, so I went back to sleep and then returned again at 9am.
+I was told that there were other buses from Keylong to Manali later in the morning at 7am and 9am, so I went back to sleep and then returned again at 9am.

 From Keylong to Manali the trip took 6 hours and cost 200 rupees (AUD$4).